Code-Institute-Submissions/b1ndark-project3/README.md

 - #### Instructions Container

     - Instructions displayed for the player to help understand the game
-    - Two options displayed for the user to select
+    - Three options displayed for the user to select
         - Start
+        - Main Menu
-        - Exit
+        - Exit Game
       <br>

       ![image](assets/images/readme/features/instructions.png)